kiboschool/course-data-structures-and-algorithms/src/assessments.md

 The assignments will be challenging, and it's recommended that you complete the material and practice problems before you start the project each week.

-There will be four assignments overall (weeks 1, 2, 6, 8).
+There will be five assignments overall (weeks 1, 2, 6, 8, and 9).

-## Projects
+## Midterm Project

-There will be a midterm project and final project.
-These projects will be similar to assignments, but may be of broader scope (including concepts across multiple weeks) and more challenging.
+There will be a midterm project.
+It will be similar to assignments, but may be of broader scope (including concepts across multiple weeks) and more challenging.

-The midterm project will span weeks 4 and 5, and the final project will span weeks 9 and 10.
+The midterm project will span weeks 4 and 5.

 ## Mock Interviews

 Throughout the semester, you will be participating in mock interviews with your peers.
 As a part of these mock interviews, you will be required to submit code and reflections.
 More information is available on the [Mock Interviews](interviews.md) page.

+## Quizzes

+After each week's material, there will be a short quiz to check that you understand the material.
+Quizzes will be in weeks 1, 2, 3, 4, 6, 7, 8, and 9.
+(No quizzes in weeks 5 or 10).

 ## Late Policy